tdryer/feeder/README.md

 ## Getting Started

-Install run-time dependencies:
+The feed reader consists of static files (in the public directory) and an application server (in the feedreader directory).

+Start by installing the run-time dependencies for the server using pip:

 `pip install -r requirements.txt`

-Install py.test if you want to run tests:
+The tests can be run using `py.test` in the `feedreader` directory.
+To install py.test, run:

 `pip install pytest`

-Run tests by running `py.test` in the feedreader directory.

-Install tape if you want to use run.sh:
+The `run.sh` script is the easiest way to run the feed reader.
+It will serve the public directory to `localhost:8080/` and reverse-proxy the API server to `localhost:8080/api/`.
+It requires installing the `tape` utility:

 `pip install git+https://github.com/wspringer/tape.git#egg=tape`

-run.sh will serve the public directory to localhost:8080/ and reverse-proxy the API server to localhost:8080/api/.